wahyuwiyoko/openmusic-api/README.md

 A simple CRUD API for music data.
 Built with [Node.js](https://nodejs.org/) and [hapi](https://hapi.dev/) framework for learning RESTful API.

+This project is not for production and is not currently being actively maintained.

 ## Installation & Usage Instructions

 Before using this project, you must have